DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 outside of the Manage ECTs service, LPs report this partnership via the API.

-Nominated SIT email is used to log into the service.
-When user enters the registered email into the service login page, an email is sent to their email with a magic sign in link to sign into the service.
+The nominated SIT email is used to log into the service.
+When a SIT enters the registered email into the service login page, an email is sent to their email with a magic sign in link to sign into the service.